 Looking for additional marketing tips?
 Get your copy of our 10-Step Marketing Guide for Fitness Businesses

-Once you get this information, you can then use it to attract similar audiences.
+Once you get this information in your gym member software, you can then use it to attract similar audiences.
 For example, if you know that community is a really important aspect of why students or members love your fitness business, you may want to look at starting a referral program.
 Members who love the community you’ve built will likely be eager to get other friends, acquaintances and colleagues into your school or gym.

 Another thing to think about is the fact that your fitness business likely has multiple personas if you offer a wide range of programs.
 A martial arts school that offers a tiny tigers program, self-defense classes for women and anti-bullying programs for adolescents should develop, at minimum, three different personas and then target each persona with different marketing programs and campaigns.

 Looking for more recommendations to help you build a strong marketing strategy this year?
 Get your copy of our easy-to-implement, 10 Step Marketing Guide for Fitness Businesses.